 Here's the good news: given time, whiplash should heal on its own.
 To help with recovery, you should:

 Take painkillers or other drugs, if recommended by your doctor.
-Non-steroidal anti-inflammatory drugs (NSAIDs), like Advil, Aleve, or Motrin, will help with pain and swelling.
+Non-steroidal anti-inflammatory drugs (NSAIDs), like ibuprofen (Advil, Motrin) or naproxen (Aleve), will help with pain and swelling.
 However, these medicines can have side effects.
 Never use them regularly unless your doctor specifically says you should.
+Check with your doctor before taking them if you take other medicines or have any medical problems.
 If over the counter medications do not work, prescription painkillers and muscle relaxants may be necessary.

 Apply moist heat to your neck -- but only after 2-3 days of icing it first.
 Use heat on your neck only after the initial swelling has gone down.
-You could use hot, wet towels or just take a hot bath.
+You could use warm, wet towels or take a warm bath.